Levminer/authme-docs/import.md

 ## Google Authenticator

-!> If you import from Google Authenticator you need: [Python](https://www.python.org/downloads/).
-If you are importing from QR code(s) you don't need anything special.

 1. Export the QR codes from the Google Authenticator app: Tap on the three dots on the top right of the screen > Transfer Accounts >
    Export Accounts